TJ Keilty, Son of Catherine Keilty

 I began getting up for work at 3:30 am.
 I spent over an hour loosening my hands.
 To soften my skin, I wore special mittens that were warmed in the microwave.
 I massaged my fingers, hands and lower arms and then did exercises prescribed by a physical therapist.
 I gave myself paraffin treatments every other morning.
 Then it was time to walk on the treadmill to get my legs going.
 Although I loved a hot shower, I had to give it up for a cool one.
 I used oils and plenty of lotions to relieve the itching.
 By the time I left for the office, I felt like I’d already put in a full day’s work.
 The favorite part of my day was coming home and ripping off my clothes.

-I kept at it day after day after day and continued to take the prescribed medication.
-Over time, the skin tightening began to subside, the itching lessened and my legs became stronger.
+I kept at it day after day after day and continued to take my prescribed medication Over time, the skin tightening began to subside, the itching lessened and my legs became stronger.
 Within about two years of my diagnosis, all of my ailments were very much under control.
-Third lesson learned: persevere… do whatever you have to do to ease your discomfort.
+Fourth lesson learned: perseverance… do whatever you have to do to ease your discomfort..

-Very fortunately for me, my condition has continued to improve.
-Today I am symptom free.
-Leave the diagnoses up to your doctor.
-Find a doctor with whom you’re comfortable.
+Very fortunate for me, I remain symptom-free and live pretty much the same as I did before I had ever heard of Scleroderma.
+Leave the diagnosis up to your doctor.
+Use the internet sparingly.
+Find a doctor with whom you are comfortable.
 Do what you need to do to function.
 Above all, never, ever give up.

 You can email Lauri at firstname.lastname@example.org